crvouga/quiz-maker/readme.md

 npm run client:build:watch
 ```

+Now in a separate terminal.
 Run the server app whenever the server code changes.
 The server app serves the client app to the LMS

 ```
 npm run server:watch
 ```

+Done.
+Now the app is ready to be consumed by a LMS.

 ## Where does LTI fit in?